cwcon/push/submissions/brock-naming-practices.md

 title: Practices of Naming in Code as Rhetorical Strategies
 summary: >
-           This article explores the rhetorical significance of naming practices as applied to software development (in file names, functions, variables, and so on).
+           This article explores the rhetorical significance of naming practices as applied to software development (as demonstrated in file names, functions, variables, and so on).
 Despite the apparent triviality of such a component of code, naming practices shine a light on the goals and values of a programmer in addition to the functional intentions that he or she might have for the use of a given body of code.
 authors:
   -name: Kevin Brock
    affiliation: University of South Carolina